SECTION I: INTRODUCTION

 2.0 Scope

-This policy applies to all students, faculty, supervisory and nonsupervisory staff, JPL employees, postdoctoral scholars, volunteers, interns, vendors, independent contractors, persons performing services under contract with the Institute, visitors, and any other individuals who are regularly or temporarily employed, studying, living, visiting, or otherwise participating in or attempting to participate in Caltech’s educational programs or activities at the time of the alleged sex discrimination (“covered persons”).
+This Policy applies to all current students, alumni, faculty, supervisory and nonsupervisory staff, postdoctoral scholars, volunteers, interns, vendors, independent contractors, persons performing services under contract with the Institute, visitors, and any other individuals who are regularly or temporarily employed, studying, living, visiting, or otherwise participating in Caltech's educational programs or activities ("covered persons").
+The requirement not to discriminate in Caltech's educational programs or activities also extends to admissions and employment.
+Inquiries about the application to Caltech of Title IX and its implementing regulations may be referred to the Title IX Coordinator.

-Organizations affiliated with the Institute or that use Caltech property or resources in connection with their activities, including student organizations, also are prohibited from engaging in prohibited conduct.
+This policy also applies at the Jet Propulsion Laboratory (JPL).
+Other organizations affiliated with the Institute or that use Caltech property or resources in connection with their activities also are prohibited from engaging in Prohibited Conduct.

 Prohibited conduct, as defined in this policy, may also be a crime.
 Individuals who have experienced sexual violence are urged to seek medical treatment as soon as possible.
-Sexual assault forensic exams (or rape kit tests) are available free of charge at multiple local medical centers and facilitate both evidence preservation and any necessary medical treatment.
+Sexual assault forensic exams (or rape kit tests) are available free of charge at multiple local medical centers (and facilitate both evidence preservation and any necessary medical treatment.
 Evidence preservation is important in case an individual would like to file a report with law enforcement, pursue civil litigation, or obtain a protective order.
 If an individual chooses to receive a forensic exam, they should avoid showering, bathing, douching, eating, drinking, washing their hands, or brushing their teeth until after the medical examination.
-It is recommended that exams be performed within 72 hours of the incident, however exams still may be possible after 72 hours.
+Exams should be performed within 72 hours of the incident.
 Individuals should save all clothing worn at the time of the assault.
 Each item of clothing should be placed in a separate paper bag, not a plastic bag.
 Individuals who have experienced sexual violence are strongly encouraged to preserve all physical and electronic evidence.

-In the event of a situation on campus that involves an immediate threat to the health or safety of students or employees, Caltech will issue an emergency notification consistent with its emergency notification procedures.
-In the event that Caltech believes that there is a serious or continuing threat to the campus community that meets Clery requirements, Caltech will issue a timely warning consistent with its timely warning procedures.
+In the event of a dangerous situation on campus that has involved an immediate threat to the health or safety of students or employees, Caltech will issue an emergency notification consistent with its emergency notification procedures.
+In the event that Caltech believes that there is a serious or continuing threat to the campus community, Caltech will issue a timely warning consistent with its timely warning procedures.
 Emergency notifications and timely warnings do not disclose the name of the victim.

 SECTION II: REPORTING CONCERNS AND COMPLAINTS

-An individual who has experienced sexual misconduct is encouraged to immediately seek assistance from a medical provider as appropriate and report the incident to Caltech and to local law enforcement.
-The confidential Campus Sexual Violence Advocate is available to provide support and assistance.
+An individual who has experienced sexual misconduct is encouraged to immediately seek assistance from a medical provider and report the incident to local law enforcement, which the confidential Campus Sexual Violence Advocate can coordinate and facilitate.
 Reports to Caltech and law enforcement may be pursued simultaneously.

-The Title IX Coordinator is responsible for coordinating Caltech’s compliance with Title IX and for Caltech’s overall response to prohibited conduct falling under applicable law, including Title IX.
-The Title IX Coordinator oversees the implementation and application of this policy and the related procedures to ensure the prompt and equitable resolution of complaints and consistent treatment of the parties involved.
-Inquiries about the application of Title IX and its application to Caltech may be referred to the Title IX Coordinator whose contact information is listed below or to the Department of Education, Office for Civil Rights, or both.
+The Title IX Coordinator is responsible for coordinating Caltech's compliance with Title IX and for Caltech's overall response to Prohibited Conduct falling under Title IX.
+The Title IX Coordinator oversees the implementation and application of this policy and the related procedures to ensure the prompt and equitable resolution of complaints and the consistent treatment of the parties involved.
+The names and contact information for the Title IX Coordinator and Deputy Title IX Coordinators are provided in the Procedures for Complaints of Sexual Misconduct Under Title IX and the California Education Code.

-A Responsible Employee is broadly defined to mean an employee who has the authority to take action to redress sex-based harassment or provide supportive measures to students, or who has the duty to report sex discrimination to an appropriate school official who has that authority.
+A Responsible Employee is broadly defined to mean an employee who has the authority to take action to redress sexual harassment or provide supportive measures to students, or who has the duty to report sexual harassment to an appropriate school official who has that authority.

 At Campus, Responsible Employees include but are not limited to: